5 Tips for Spring Skin Care

 - After washing your hands or face (keep a bottle near the bathroom sink)

 Wondering why you feel scaly?
 That's due to a lack of humidity.
 Winter's frigid outdoor air and your home's dry indoor heat contain very little humidity, leaving your skin gasping for moisture.

-Luckily, you don't have to wait for those sticky summer days for a dose of humidity.
+Luckily, you don't have to wait for sticky summer days for a dose of humidity.
 You can buy a humidifier for your home.
 Start with the bedroom, but it doesn't hurt to place a humidifier in other living areas as well.
 Humidifiers can also help with stuffy sinuses, which tend to act up during the seasonal shift.

 Avoid Excessive Bathing